 Temp control has been around for a few years now, and for 2018 mods are only getting better and better at it.
 This technology has taken vaping to a new level of convenience and safety.
 Not to mention new heights of technical sophistication – we’re a long way from just batteries and switches now!

-And what started out as a premium, high-end technology is rapidly becoming mainstream.
-Temperature Control (TC) vaporisers are today available for as little as $30 — which is the price of some drip tips!
-There’s never been a better time to start using TC, and now no obstacles to doing so.
+What started out as a high-end technology is rapidly becoming mainstream.
+Temperature Control (TC) vape mods are available now for as little as $30 — which is the price of some drip tips!
+There’s never been a better time to start using TC.

 But what is TC, and how does it work?
-Well, thousands of words could be written on the finer points – and in further articles we will expand on the subject greatly.
-For now, let’s take a whirlwind tour around the world of TC and look at the minimum you need to know.
+Well, thousands of words could be written on the finer points.
+For now, let’s take a tour around the world of TC and look at key things you need to know.
 This article will cover the basics of TC and using TC for prebuilt coil heads.

 How does Temperature Control work?

-Once such a material is used it becomes straightforward for the mod to calculate the temperature of your vape: it checks the resistance of the coil before you’ve vaped, then it continues to monitor it as you vape.
+Once such a material is used it becomes straightforward for the mod to determine the temperature of your vape: it checks the resistance of the coil before you’ve vaped, then it continues to monitor it as you vape.
 The resistance rises and the mod converts that into a temperature increase.
-It knows that if the coil started out as 0.20Ω and is now 0.40Ω, the temperature must have risen by, let’s say, 200°C or 392°F.
+It knows that if the coil started out as 0.20 ohms and increased to 0.40 ohms the temperature must have risen by, let’s say, 200°C or 392°F.

-Every TC mod provides a temperature setting: rather than only setting the power (watts) of the vape, you also set a target temperature.
+Every TC mod provides a temperature setting: rather than setting the power (watts) of the vape, you set a target temperature.
 The mod then automatically adjusts the power as you vape.
 Keeping your coil – and therefore your vape – at or very near your chosen temperature.
-The wattage you set is therefore only a maximum wattage, and some new TC mods don’t even have a power setting; the mod will always use as much of its full range of power as is needed to reach and maintain temperature.
+The wattage you set is therefore only a starting wattage and the mod will always use as much of its full range of power as is needed to reach and maintain temperature.